Shadow Cities (book)

 Shadow Cities: A Billion Squatters, A New Urban World is a 2004 book by Robert Neuwirth.
 He wrote it after visiting informal settlements such as Dharavi, Kibera and Rocinha.

 Overview

-US-based journalist Robert Neuwirth spent two years visiting in informal settlements across the globe, including Kibera (a slum in Nairobi, Kenya), Rocinha (a favela in Rio de Janeiro, Brazil), a gecekondu bölgesi zone in Sultanbeyli, Istanbul, Turkey and Dharavi and Sanjay Gandhi Nagar (two squatted areas in Mumbai, India).
-In the book Neuwirth draws on his experiences to argue that much can be learnt from the self-organization and adaptability of squatters worldwide.
+US-based journalist Robert Neuwirth spent two years visiting informal settlements across the globe, including Kibera (a slum in Nairobi, Kenya), Rocinha (a favela in Rio de Janeiro, Brazil), a gecekondu bölgesi zone in Sultanbeyli, Istanbul, Turkey, and Dharavi and Sanjay Gandhi Nagar (two squatter areas in Mumbai, India).
+In the book, Neuwirth draws on his experiences to argue that much can be learned from the self-organization and adaptability of squatters worldwide.
 He also gives a partial history of slums in such places as London, New York and Paris, suggesting that informal settlements are an integral part of urbanization and concluding on an optimistic note that there are so many squatters that their needs cannot be ignored.